dorcasshee/lstm-stock-price-prediction/README.md

 - **Model 3 (RMSProp)** performed the best, achieving the **lowest MSE, MAE, and MAPE**, with the **highest R² Score (0.88525)**.
 - **Model 1 (Adam) was a close second**, making it a viable alternative.
 - SGD performed the worst, with higher error values and a **noticeable time lag**, where predicted stock prices reacted **slower than actual market trends**.
+- Note that depending on the random seed, the model performance could change, and another optimizer could become more appropriate.
+E.g., `Adam`.

 ### 📈 Visualisation of Predicted Stock Prices vs Actual Stock Prices
 ![predicted-vs-actual-prices](imgs/model-results.png)